 Applications

-Prospective candidates interested in applying for an Organ Scholarship are very welcome to contact the Chairman of the Chapel Trustees.
+Prospective candidates interested in applying for an Organ Scholarship are very welcome to contact the Director of Music.